root-signals/rs-sdk/typescript/CONTRIBUTING.md

-# Contributing to Root Signals TypeScript SDK
+# Contributing to Scorable TypeScript SDK

-Thank you for contributing to Root Signals TypeScript SDK! 🙏
+Thank you for contributing to Scorable TypeScript SDK! 🙏

 We appreciate all contributions, whether you're fixing bugs, adding new features, improving documentation, or helping other users.

 ## Why Contribute?

-You might want to contribute to Root Signals TypeScript SDK for several reasons:
+You might want to contribute to Scorable TypeScript SDK for several reasons:

 - **Fix a bug** you encountered
 - **Add a new feature** that would be useful for your use case